top of page

 Comments

-Daniela GR Consulting operates in solidarity with the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) peoples on whose stolen and occupied land I live and work.
-Solidarity means acting in a manner that supports their rights on this land and applying their teachings regarding my relationship to them and this land.
+Daniela GR Consulting operates in solidarity with the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) nations on whose stolen and occupied land I live and work.
+Solidarity means acting in a manner that supports Indigenous rights on this land and applying their teachings regarding my relationship to the local nations and this land.
+To me this looks like acknowledging that all struggles against oppression are interconnected, and practicing acts of resistance that makes space for joy and justice.

 2025 Daniela GR Consulting